Azure/iot-edge-opc-publisher-v1/README.md

 For accessing OPC UA-enabled assets, X.509 certificates and their associated private keys are used by OPC UA.
 OPC Publisher uses a file system-based certificate store to manage all certificates.
 During startup, OPC Publisher checks if there is a certificate it can use in this certificate stores and creates a new self-signed certificate and new associated private key if there is none.
 Self-signed certificates provide weak authentication, since they are not signed by a trusted CA, but at least the communication to the OPC UA-enabled asset can be encrypted this way.

 To persist the security configuration of OPC Publisher across restarts, the certificate and private key located in the the certificate store directory must be mapped to the IoT Edge host OS filesystem.
-Please see Specifying Container Create Options in the Azure Portal below.
+Please see [Specifying Container Create Options in the Azure Portal](https://github.com/Azure/iot-edge-opc-publisher/tree/docs#specifying-container-create-options-in-the-azure-portal).

 ### Configuration via Configuration File